Skip to content

 Memory Hierarchies, Computational Graphs and Compilers

 In this module I wll be getting in to memory hierarchies.
 Memory isn't just memory.
 There's various types of memory, different sizes, different speeds, different locations.
-When we formulate our programs in a more restricted fashion, such as declaring our intent through a graph, that allows us to optimize where memory is kept.
-Memory is everything as compute itself is very cheap, keeping the part of your code that does computations fed with data is expensive.
-Knowing more about how memory works will also help you parallelize your code for a greater speedup.
+When we formulate our programs in a more restricted fashion, such as declaring our intent through a graph, those restrictions allow either us or some system we are using to optimize where memory is kept.
+Memory is everything as compute (math) itself is very cheap, keeping the part of your code that does computations fed with data is expensive.
+Knowing more about how memory works will help you parallelize your code for an even greater speedup.
 I'll also introduce how to work with GPU's from the dual perspective of memory and parallelism.
-It is introduced in this module instead of concurrency as programming GPU's is a microcosm of memory and parallelism.
+It is introduced in this module instead of the concurrency module as programming GPU's is a pressure cooker of memory and parallelism.
 Introducing these concepts early on in your journey will allow you some time to come to terms with the mindbending prospects of parallel programming.
-Also GPU's have become ubiquitous these last few years.
-Just look at Nvidia's stock prices!
+Also, at this point GPU's have become ubiquitous, you need to know sort of what they do.

 Image